TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps:**

-- Start a new conversation (log out and back in as Tony)
+- Start a new conversation (log out and back in as Peter/Bruce, the user you choose before)
-- Send: "I'm vegan"
+- Send: `I'm vegan`
 - Wait for memory to be stored
-- Send: "I'm also gluten-free"
+- Send: `I'm also gluten-free`
 - Check Cosmos DB Memories container

 **Chat Assistant Result**